Reevoc/Microbiome-piglets/README.md

    cd Microbiome_piglets/view
    bash view_app.sh
    ```
+## QIIME 2: Core Concepts

+### Data Files: QIIME 2 Artifacts
+QIIME 2 utilizes artifacts to store data and metadata, offering a comprehensive representation of information.
+Artifacts, typically saved with a **.qza extension**, encompass details like data type, format, and provenance.
+By working with artifacts instead of conventional data files, researchers can streamline analyses, allowing a focus on analytical aspects without being constrained by specific data formats.

+Artifacts facilitate automatic tracking of data lineage, ensuring **reproducibility and simplifying collaboration**.
+The decentralized provenance tracking system allows researchers to understand precisely how artifacts were generated, supporting proper attribution to underlying tools used in the analysis.

+### Data Files: Visualizations
+Visualizations in QIIME 2, denoted by **.qzv file extensions**, serve as terminal outputs showcasing results such as statistical tables, interactive visualizations, or static images.
+Unlike artifacts, **visualizations cannot be used as inputs for subsequent analyses but provide standalone, shareable information with embedded provenance data**.

+### Semantic Types
+Every QIIME 2 artifact is associated with a semantic type, enabling the software to identify suitable inputs for analyses.
+Semantic types prevent incompatible artifacts from being used in certain analyses, ensuring semantic correctness and meaningful results.

+Visit the semantic types page for comprehensive information on available types and their applications.

+### Plugins
+QIIME 2 functionality is delivered through plugins, offering a modular approach to microbiome analyses.
+Users install plugins, such as **q2-demux** or **q2-diversity**, to access specific analyses.
+While the QIIME 2 team develops official plugins, third-party developers are encouraged to create additional plugins, fostering a decentralized ecosystem for diverse analyses.

+Check the plugin availability page to explore the current offerings and the future plugins page for upcoming developments.

+### Methods and Visualizers
+QIIME 2 plugins define methods and visualizers for conducting analyses.
+Methods accept artifacts and parameters as input, producing one or more artifacts as output.
+Visualizers, on the other hand, produce a single visualization as terminal output.
+These components form the building blocks of QIIME 2 analyses, offering flexibility and customization.

+*© Copyright 2016-2022, QIIME 2 development team.
+Created using Sphinx 5.3.0.*

 ## Ideas Behind the analysis
 The data where give with the first part of preprocessing to me, so I didn't do any preprocessing.
 The data was already filtered and denoised.
 But to have a better understanding of the data I will explain the steps of preprocessing.